Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 Each project needs to described by an entry in the project's list of a module's config.
 The config should contain the following:-

-* **name** - The name of project (that will be stored in the database as type)
+* **name** - The name of the project type (that will be stored in the database as type)
-* **label** - The name shown to users
+* **label** - The name shown to user.
 * **large_icon** -  The url of the icon which is displayed in the panels on the main page.
 * **can_create** If True then this type of project can be directly created from the home page.
 * **description** A short description which is displayed in the create panel on the main page.
 * **is_public** If False, then the user must have the permission 'view_project_type' with the value of the project's type.
-* **main_project** If True, then individual projects of this type will be accessible from the home page.
+* **main_project** If True, then individual projects of this type will be accessible to view from the home page.
-* **enter_genome** (optional) - If True then the genome can entered during the initial creation page (usually only name and description can be entered)
+* **enter_genome** (optional) - If True then the genome can entered during the initial creation page, usually only name and description can be entered.
 * **anonymous_create** (optional) If True, then projects of this type can be created by an anonymous user that is not logged in.

-Users have to be given a specific permission to create a project If the project is public, new users will automatically get permission to create the project.
+Users have to be given a specific permission to create a project If the project type is public, new users will automatically get permission to create that project type.

 HTML Templates
 --------------------------